Shop by Category

 Almond butter — Almonds are a great source of polyunsaturated fats (PUFAS), fiber, vitamin E and other nutrients such as magnesium, manganese and calcium.

 Pumpkin — Canned/unsweetened pumpkin is a convenient way to boost your intake of vitamin A and fiber.
-This cold-weather vegetable is full of antioxidants including lutein and zeaxanthin that can support healthy vision, healthy skin and more.
+Pumpkin benefits are real, for this cold-weather vegetable is full of antioxidants including lutein and zeaxanthin that can support healthy vision, healthy skin and more.

 Cinnamon — Did you know that cinnamon is recognized as one of the longest-existing spices in human history?
 It not only boosts the taste of many Fall-inspired recipes, but it’s also high in antioxidants and other compounds like cinnamaldehyde, eugenol and linalool that can generally support metabolic health and a healthy digestive system.